Young Carers Awareness Day 2019

-Over the last year Carers Trust Wales’ has led on key pieces of research for Welsh Government which have clearly shown that young and young adult carers need more support to have their voices and concerns recognised by professionals.
+Over the previous year Carers Trust Wales led on key pieces of research for Welsh Government which have clearly shown that young and young adult carers need more support to have their voices and concerns recognised by professionals.

 In Wales, too many young carers continue to feel lonely and isolated and this is having a negative impact on their mental health and wellbeing.

 So, on Young Carers Awareness Day 2019, Carers Trust Wales supported the #CareForMeToo campaign by working with our Youth Council and Network Partners to raise awareness with decision-makers and professionals about the importance of supporting young carers to live healthy and fulfilling lives.